rancher/rancher-docs/versioned_docs/version-2.5/how-to-guides/advanced-user-guides/authentication-permissions-and-global-configuration/about-authentication/about-authentication.md

 - A local user assigned the administrator role, called hereafter the _local principal_.
 - An external user that can authenticate with your external authentication service, called hereafter the _external principal_.

 The configuration of external authentication also affects how principal users are managed within Rancher.
-Specifically, when a user account enables an external provider, it is granted Admin-level permissions.
+Specifically, when a user account enables an external provider, it is granted admin-level permissions.
 This is because the local principal and external principal share the same user ID and access rights.

 The following instructions demonstrate these effects: